 Juan Antonio Olivares (b.
 1988) was born in Puerto Rico to Colombian/Chilean parents, and is currently based in New York.
 He received a BA in Visual Arts and Philosophy from Columbia University in 2011 and attended the Kunstakademie Düsseldorf with Prof. Christopher Williams from 2015-6.

 Olivares works in digital animation, video installation, sound sculpture and drawing to create psychologically charged environments that merge nature and technology.
-Mining the subconscious impulses that reflect our deeply embedded fears and desires, Olivares abstracts them through digital interfaces.
+Mining impulses that reflect our deeply embedded fears and desires, Olivares abstracts them through digital interfaces.
 His work explores humanity through constantly evolving forms of image making, connecting viewers beyond an immediate time and place.

 Olivares has exhibited in venues such as: Whitney Museum of American Art, New York, Miguel Abreu Gallery, New York; Off Vendome, New York; and M/L Artspace, Venice.